gioAlea/myplots/lhcb/readme.markdown

 MAD-X
 -----

-The MAD-X code generating the data for collision is found in __"lhcb/Collision/madx"__, and for injection in __"lhcb/Injection/madx"__ .
+The MAD-X code generating the data for collision is found in __"lhcb/Collision/madx/coll_IP8.madx"__, and for injection in __"lhcb/Injection/madx/inj_IP8.madx"__ .

 The code is commented explaining each block.
+The MAD-X folder also contains the MAD-X output.
+Probably should change the code at some point to send these to a "temp" folder.

 Python Plots
 ------------